LauraLively/swapi/README.md

 --------------------------

-At present all the data from SWAPI.com is being pulled and displayed in the console.
+At present all the data from SWAPI.co is being pulled and displayed in the console.
 I need to get the data rendered on the pages.
 And fix the function to extract the names of the planet residents.